 Net proceeds to us from the offering of the notes in March 2003 totaled \$144.9 million.
 We used approximately \$22.3 million of the net proceeds to acquire U.S. government securities that are pledged to the trustee for the notes as security for the payment of cash interest on the notes for the first three years and which we have been and expect to continue to use to cover the interest payments on the notes for such period.
-Approximately \$17.0 million of such restricted proceeds were outstanding at March 31, 2004.
-In 2003, we made a capital contribution of the remaining net proceeds from the sale of the notes to Alaska Airlines.
-Alaska Airlines has used these remaining proceeds for working capital requirements and expects in the future to continue to use these remaining proceeds for working capital requirements such as fuel, rent, maintenance or payroll costs as well as other purposes, which may include acquisition of aircraft and other capital assets, repayment of debt and maintenance of desired cash balances.
+Approximately \$18.4 million of such restricted proceeds were outstanding at December 31, 2003.
+We have used and expect to continue to use the remaining proceeds for working capital requirements and general corporate purposes.